timofeysie/clades/README.md

 nx e2e stratum-e2e --watch # run the end to end tests
 ```

+## Testing a chain of actions

+To test a series of actions chained in one way or another, we can use the unit/integration testing format by attaching a spinner, making an async call, then doing some calculation on the result then stopping the spinner.

+If the initial async call is displayed in the ui, then we can test all the states and their results via basic unit tests without having to delve into Cypress.

+However, if there were chained actions underneath the skin, so to speak, how would we test that?
+That might require the observable actions that trigger when a certain action is called, such as "GET_ITEM_SUCCESS".

 ## The @nxtend/ionic-react plugin

 After failing to create and then run an Ionic React app in the [Quallasuyu project](https://github.com/timofeysie/quallasuyu), using the updated workspace here succeeds using the following commands: